shubham1436/insightedge-flight-delay-demo/article/article.md

 ### Architecture

-The following slide shows us one the possible solutions which suits for our task.
+The following diagram shows the architecture with InsightEdge.

 ![Architecture](img/architecture.png)

-For performing real time predictions we are going to use Spark Streaming technology combined with Apache Kafka which will simulate endless and continuous data flow.
+For performing real time predictions we are going to use Spark Streaming combined with Apache Kafka which will simulate endless and continuous data flow.
-For the hardest part, prediction, we are going to use Spark Machine Learning technology and [decision tree algorithm](https://spark.apache.org/docs/1.6.0/mllib-decision-tree.html).
+For the hardest part, prediction, we are going to use Spark Machine Learning and [decision tree algorithm](https://spark.apache.org/docs/1.6.0/mllib-decision-tree.html).
 Streamed data will be processed by a decision tree model and results are saved into InsightEdge data grid for future usage.

 The solution consist from two parts(Spark jobs):